roc-lang/roc/www/wip_new_website/content/index.md

     Stdout<span class="punctuation section">.</span>line <span class="literal">"Hello!"</span></samp></pre>
         <p>You can use Roc to create scripts and command-line interfaces (CLIs).
 The compiler produces binary executables, so Roc programs can run on devices that don't have Roc itself installed.</p>
         <p>As an example, the HTML for this website is generated using a simple Roc script.
 You can see <a href="https://github.com/roc-lang/roc/blob/main/www/wip_new_website/main.roc">the code for it</a> in the main Roc code repository.</p>
-        <p>If you’re looking for a starting point for building a command-line program in Roc, <a href="https://github.com/roc-lang/basic-cli">basic-cli</a> is a popular platform to check out.</p>
+        <p>If you're looking for a starting point for building a command-line program in Roc, <a href="https://github.com/roc-lang/basic-cli">basic-cli</a> is a popular platform to check out.</p>
     </div>
     <div role="presentation" class="home-examples-column">
         <h3 class="home-examples-title">Web Servers</h3>